 occupational exposure limits

 We examine sources of non-ionizing electromagnetic radiation, such as video display terminals and lasers, as well as sources of ionizing radiation like radioisotopes and X-rays.
 The course also focuses on a number of hazardous materials commonly found in the workplace that have been known to cause occupationally associated illness.
+Some assessments in this course include team work.

 Describe how the human body interacts with toxic substances.